dimforge/ncollide/docs/geometric_representations.md

 Two steps are necessary to create a `Compound`:

-1. Initialize a vector of shape handles with their positions and orientation relative to the origin.
+1. Initialize a vector of shape handles with their positions and orientations relative to the origin.
 2. Call `Compound::new` with this vector.